 But it wasn’t just the postal service making deliveries.
 One passage describes a footman delivering a ‘by hand’ letter.
 Not to another part of their massive castle as I’d assumed.
 Instead, a pony and trap took him to the station.
 From there he caught the train for London and then a cab to the house of the addressee.

-Despite many letters being labelled burn or destroy the recipients don’t seem to have been very good at this.
+Many letters were labelled to be burnt or destroyed.
+But it seems the recipients weren’t very good at this.
 As a result, Belvoir Castle holds thousands of letters written by the Manners family.
 The mysterious Duke did a good job of filling these. and he also organised the diaries, account books, telegrams, and drafts.
 There’s even an index of handwriting sample to help to identify who the writer might be.

 There is a fabulous description of Violet, the scheming Duchess, sitting in bed each morning writing letters with a bottle of ink balanced on the bed.
 However, I was less certain how the other family members approached their correspondence.
 Did they dash to a desk each time they want to write?
 Or call a servant to fetch their writing case?
 Or carry a pen and paper on them, and just call for an envelope?